Updated, June 2018

 Don’t eat the potato salad . . . unless you know it’s safe!
-The end of summer, Labor Day outings, final days at the beach—all occasions for cookouts, picnics, and beach parties with family and friends.
+Summer means cookouts, picnics, and beach parties with family and friends.
 Unfortunately, they are also occasions for getting a stomach bug from improperly handled or stored food.

 To keep yourself and others from getting sick, take a few moments to review what causes “food poisoning” and some food safety tips.

 The following organisms commonly cause foodborne illness or “food poisoning”:

 · Norovirus.
 Many persons have never heard of this virus, but it affects over 5 million people per year.
 It leads to inflamed stomach and intestines and results in stomach pain, nausea, vomiting, and diarrhea.
 Proper hygiene after using the toilet or changing diapers and safe food handling will prevent most infections.